Tango-Whiskyman/Needle_in_the_Web/README.md

 ### Step 1: Collect Web Content

 First, gather web content from your target domain.
-You can use the built-in scrapers, which requires a FireCrawl api key specified in `constants.py`:
+You can use the built-in scrapers, which requires a FireCrawl api key set as an environment variable:

 ```python
 from NiW.scraper import get_wikipedia_random_pages # Other scrapers function in roughly the same way